 US forces have carried out military strikes against targets in Houthi-controlled areas of Yemen between January 2024 and January 2025, both unilaterally and as joint strikes with the UK military, supported by several other countries.
 The overall rate of these strikes has been limited with spikes caused by retaliatory cycles of violence between the Houthis and Israel.
-These attacks have ceased since the announce of the ceasefire on 19 January 2025.
+These attacks have ceased since the announcement of the Houthi ceasefire on 19 January 2025.

-US-coordinated offensive military actions are conducted under Operation Poseidon Archer.
-For political reasons, these are separate from the US-led Operation Prosperity Guardian which is merely aimed at protecting commercial shipping.
+US-coordinated offensive military actions have been conducted under Operation Poseidon Archer.
+For political reasons, these had to be separate from the US-led Operation Prosperity Guardian which is merely aimed at protecting commercial shipping.

 Since the beginning of the Houthi campaign in November 2023, Houthi forces have largely stuck to publicly announced targeting criteria.
-While some attacks apparently relied on outdated information about individual ships, such incidents have not been reported in recent months.
-Based on available evidence, Houthi attacks against merchant ships have not been 'indiscriminate' as often claimed by the US and other Western governments.
+Some attacks during the early stages of the campaign apparently relied on outdated information about individual ships.
+No such incidents have been reported since Q2/2024.
+Overall, Houthi attacks against merchant ships have not been in discrete claimted by the US and other Western governments.

-Red Sea Campaign's pause threatened
+Red Sea campaign's status

-As announced on 19 January 2025, Houthis have paused their Red Sea campaign, positively acknowledging the ceasefire deal in Gaza.
-They had announced that the Red Sea would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
-They added that once all of the Gaza ceasefire's phases have been implemented (discussed below), they'd cease targeting Israeli vessels.
-Leader Abdulmalik Al Houthi has also stated that a breach of the ceasefire would mean a resumption of attacks.
+As announced on 19 January 2025, the Houthis have paused their Red Sea campaign following the ceasefire in Gaza.
+They had announced that the Red Sea would re-open for all categories except Israeli-flagged ships or vessels directly owned by Israeli entities.
+They added that once all of the cease fire of sea phases phases be dangeted.
+Houthi leader Abdulmalik Al Houthi has also stated that a breach of the ceasefire would mean a resumption of attacks.